ericchiang/k8s/README.md

 * Go 1.7+ (this package uses "context" features added in 1.7)
 * Kubernetes 1.3+ (protobuf support was added in 1.3)

+## Versioned clients?

+This client grabs `.proto` files from multiple versions of the Kubernetes codebase.
+This means that it supports every API group version present in Kubernetes since 1.3.

+This client currently doesn't support the discovery API for determining what version of the API your client is talking to.
+Progress for that feature can be found [here](https://github.com/ericchiang/k8s/issues/3).

 ## Configuration

 ### Namespaces